-Every two weeks students will submit a Journal Reflection Assignment.
-In each of these assignments students will respond to three journal prompts based on course material (MLOs: A, B, D, E).
+Every two weeks, the student will submit a Journal Reflection Assignment.
+In each of these assignments the student will respond to three journal prompts based on course material (CLO: A, B, D, E).

 Shepherd Leadership Assignment

-In this assignment, students will research and write on the shepherd motif as a leadership picture.
-This assignment will then essentially become a theology of [shepherd] leadership (MLO: C).
+In this assignment, the student will research and write on the shepherd motif as a leadership picture.
+This assignment will then essentially become a theology of [shepherd] leadership (CLO: C).